dudung/soal/_posts/fi3201/2021-01-26-root-scanning.md

 date: 2021-01-27 06:34:00 +07
 permalink: /fi3201/root-scanning
 ---
 We can use scanning method in finding a root, even it is not listed in the list of root-finding algorithms [[1](#ref1)].
-This method is not efficient, not accurate, and very step dependent.
+This method is not efficient, not accurate, and very step dependent, but very simple and straightforward.

 ## sign function